 Heat pumps take advantage of the surrounding environment and the laws of thermodynamics to both heat and cool.
 All ambient air contains heat molecules, and a heat pump extracts that heat energy, reducing the need for more expensive forms of heat generation, such as gas-powered flames or electric heating coils.
 A heat pump also works in reverse, pulling heated air out of a room and replacing it with cooler air.

 Many homeowners buy heat pump systems as economical alternatives to expensive central HVAC units and fuel-hungry furnaces or electric heaters.
-If you’re looking for a way to reduce home energy costs while maintaining a comfortable environment for your family, read our in-depth guide to heat pumps.

 Traditional HVAC systems: An air conditioner generates refrigerated air and a furnace generates heated air through the use of electric coils or a gas flame.
 This heated or cooled air is forced into living spaces through ducts.
 The air eventually returns to the AC or heater, where the process starts all over again.
 This requires a constant supply of energy to cool down or reheat the air as it circulates through the system.